Ceilings (song): Composition and reception

 "Ceilings" is a ballad with prominently featured strings.
-The lyrics of "Ceilings" detail the end of a night with McAlpine's partner that she does not want to end and they end with a plot twist that the night was actually a daydream about a relationship that already ended, as McAlpine sings, "But it's not real/And you don't exist/And I can't recall the last time I was kissed" in the song's final verse.
+The lyrics of "Ceilings" detail a night with McAlpine's partner that she does not want to end.
+The song ends with a plot twist that the night was actually a daydream about a relationship that has already ended, as McAlpine sings, "But it's not real/And you don't exist/And I can't recall the last time I was kissed" in the song's final verse.
 She based the song on a relationship she ended in college, as well as her going to London for three months to forget about it.

 "Ceilings" was called "doleful" and "a plot-twisty ballad of heart-stomping hallucinations" by Bobby Olivier of Billboard, while Maggie Mancini of PhillyVoice similarly called it a "heartfelt" and "wistful, sometimes hallucinogenic ballad".
 Dorks Neive McCarthy praised "Ceilings" as "a particular standout" from the songs on Five Seconds Flat.